thegenius/taitan/README.md

 - **Authorization**(verifying what they have access to)
 classic Role-Based-Access-Control(RBAC) is designed for **Enterprise**, not open community.
-For normal customers, Resource-Based-Access is the right one.
+For normal customers, Resource-Based-Access is the right policy.
 [1] super powerful api-endpoint limited to special roles(admin or system)
 [2] normal user live with resource-based access control
 [2.1] write control